JenniLehtonen/Iloranta/README.md

 # Iloranta

 This is mobile application that was produced in school in a team of four people.
 The original repository can be found [here](https://github.com/JuliaIkaheimo/Iloranta).
 The project was eight weeks long and it contained meetings with our client, planning, designing, programming and writing documentation.
+The project was managed with Scrum.

 |Table of contents|
 |:------------- |